When packing for travel to the most remote place on earth, there are several considerations to keep in mind.

 A world-class refuge designed to live and feel Patagonia where nature is always the main stage.
 The hotel is inspired by the old Patagonian shearing sheds tilted by the wind.

-This historical house began as a cafe and small hostel transformed into a sophisticated hostel in a vintage atmosphere.
+This historical house began as a cafe and small hostel and transformed into a sophisticated hostel with a vintage atmosphere.